-All jury trials scheduled to begin from March 16 through May 1, 2020, have been canceledas a public health precaution due to the novel Coronavirus (COVID-19).
+All jury trials scheduled up to and including Friday, October 2, 2020, have been canceledas a public health precaution due to the novel Coronavirus (COVID-19).

-If you have been summoned to report for jury duty from March 16 through May 1, 2020, your service may be rescheduled or excused, depending on your local court’s policies.
+If you have been summoned to report for jury duty up to and including Friday, October 2, 2020, your service may be rescheduled or excused, depending on your local court’s policies.
 For additional information, click the link for your court’s jury office at https://www.courts.state.md.us/juryservice/juryoffices.

 If you have already completed the juror qualification questionnaire either online or by mail, contact the court or visit the jury office website before your date of service to confirm you are required to report.

 If you have just been summoned and have not yet completed the juror qualification questionnaire, you must still complete the questionnaire either online or by mail within the time specified.
 Links for online completion of the questionnaire are at https://www.courts.state.md.us/juryservice/jurorqualificationform.
 Additionally, be sure to check before your date of service to see if you are required to report.